AndreC93/dividesmart/README.md

 * Future calculators to be added, including splitting by percentages, shares and unequally.

 ### Features in Progress
+* Settling of bills, adding payments and users to bills
-* Commenting on bills
+* Commenting on bills - by users in the bill
-* Transaction History
+* Transaction History - all activity, such as friending, bill creating and editing, etc.